tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/Activities/06-Stu_Correlating_Returns/README.md

 ## Instructions

+* Create a .env file based on the the [example.env](Unsolved/example.env) starter file to create and export environment variables for News API and IEXFinance keys.
+Then, read and set the environment variables defined in your .env using the load_dotenv method.
 * Download returns data for the past month for AAPL.
 * Get news headlines for at least five topics of your choice and apply sentiment analysis to the headlines.
 * Correlate the headlines' sentiment to S&P 500 returns for each topic.
 Which one had the highest correlation?